MatteoCarlone/Patrol_Robot/README.md

 <img src="https://user-images.githubusercontent.com/81308076/211048300-5561fde5-e477-427f-b16c-a8e362f97bd8.png"  alt="drawing" width="200"/>
 </p>

+The Robot description is in the [urdf folder](urdf/). *Note* that the file [robot_moveit.urdf](urdf/robot_moveit.urdf) is the final description used, all the other files in the folder are the original xacro descriptions from which Moveit has generated the final urdf.

 ### The Environment
-The Environment is exactly the same of the of this [repo]() in which I tested the saftware architecture at the base of the simulation, with the only different that now is a 3-D space with structural obstacles that the robot will have to avoid and take into account while moving.
+The Environment is exactly the same of the of this [repo](https://github.com/MatteoCarlone/Patrol_Robot_Architecture) in which I tested the software architecture at the base of the simulation, with the only different that now is a 3-D space with structural obstacles that the robot will have to avoid and take into account while moving.
 In addition to this, there's a separated room in which the robot spawn and start a marker detection to retrive all the necessary environment indormations.
-ALl the simulation world description is located in the [world folder]() as the assignment_world.world file.
+ALl the simulation world description is located in the [world folder](world/) as the [assignment_world.world file](world/assignment_world.world).
-Since the Mrker detection was quite difficult in the default environment I decided to change it removing some shaders and background artifacts to let the robot better detect.
+Since the Marker detection was quite difficult in the default environment I decided to change it removing some shaders and background artifacts to let the robot better detect.

 ### Mission Phases